 Roche de Boeuf and Icon of Waterville History.

-In 1845 the United States Government transported soldiers on the canal from Toledo to Cincinnati for the Mexican War.
-Until 1852 the canal was regarded as part of a great military highway between New York and New Orleans.
-Canal operations ceased in 1909 as railroads and automobiles became faster and cheaper means of travel.
-Durning the 1930s and 1940s the canal bed was filled in to become the Anthony Wayne Trail, U.S. Route 24.
+In 1845, the United States Government transported soldiers on the canal from Toledo to Cincinnati for the Mexican War.
+Until 1852, the canal was regarded as part of a great military highway between New York and New Orleans.
+Canal operations ceased in 1909, as railroads and automobiles became faster and cheaper means of travel.
+During the 1930’s and 1940’s the canal bed was filled in to become the Anthony Wayne Trail, U.S. Route 24.

 Like many other towns, modes of transportation have played a major role in the evolution of Waterville.
 With the completion of the Route 24 Bypass in the year 2012, the village landscape will be transformed again.
 Without truck traffic congestion, the restored historic downtown downtown will prosper, while new commercial development will locate near the bypass.
 Waterville honors its colorful past, but looks toward a bright future.

 And the Story Continues…

 You can learn more by contacting the Waterville Historical Society.